pmitros/cpsd-lottery/docs/schools/klo.md

 ### Aside from the math, english, science, and social studies, what does the class day include?
 What are the music, arts, world language, etc. programs.

 * The school has a strong science and technology angle.
-Five or six years ago the school was awarded a fairly prestigous grant (probably around a million dollars from the Merck family foundation) for technology.
+The Kennedy Longfellow held a $2 million grant technology grant from The Merck family foundation in partnership Leslie University until June 2015 which enabled the school to incorporate cutting edge technology into classroom learning.
 Each child is provided with an iPad and each classroom has a smartboard.
-There's a makerspace where kids go every two weeks.
-Kids also do computer programming appropriate to their level.
+There's a makerspace where the children go every few weeks.
+Kids also do programming at their appropriate level.
-* Upper grades partner with one or more MIT organizations (the parent thought it was the Broad Institute) and students have mentorship from members of the MIT community.
+* There are also volunteer reading-buddies from the Volpe National Transportation Center and the 5th graders are partnered with "Key-pals" from Draper Laboratory, IBM, and Massachusetts Institute of Technology.
+Other programming includes class lessons from a great music teacher and innovative art lessons from an art teacher who partners with the classroom teacher to incorporate classroom themes into the art projects.

 ### How is the day broken down on academic versus non-academic time?
 How much recess is there?
 How much do kids play otherwise?

 * In kindergarten, there's a lot of playtime.
-Formally, kids go out twice a day, weather permitting, but all the kindergarten classrooms have a door to the playground (or very close), so teachers can step outside as needed if kids need to get the sillies out.
+Often the kids go out twice a day, weather permitting, but all the kindergarten classrooms have a door to the playground (or very close), so teachers can step outside as needed if kids need to get the sillies out.
 * By grade two, there is only about 15 minutes of recess per day.
 Lunch is about 25 minutes, so kids often don't have time to finish eating.
 There isn't much free choice time for the older kids either -- it's mostly on special occasions (birthday) or a few times per week
 * There is a lot of diversity in terms of types of teaching, though, with groupwork and similar, so there is some balance; it's not all worksheets and similar.